open-metadata/OpenMetadata/openmetadata-docs/content/partials/v1.6/connectors/yaml/search/source-config-def.md

 **searchIndexFilterPattern**: Note that the `searchIndexFilterPattern` support regex to include or exclude search indexes during metadata ingestion process.

+**includeIndexTemplate**: Set the Include Index Templates toggle to control whether to include index templates as part of metadata ingestion.

+**overrideMetadata**: Set the Override Metadata toggle to control whether to override the metadata if it already exists.

 {% /codeInfo %}